 Like many businesses, we are doing our part to assist in slowing the spread of coronavirus (COVID-19) and this involves changing the way we are working.
-This includes enabling staff to work from home and implementing any restrictions.
+This includes organising a phased return to on-site work for staff, enabling staff to work from home when required and implementing any COVIDSafe requirements.

-As the situation evolves, we are committed in supporting our customers, community and staff.
-We are working quickly and thoughtfully as things progress and change.
+As the situation evolves, we are committed to supporting our customers, community and staff.
+We are working quickly and thoughtfully as the situation changes.

 We recognise our important role in providing essential services as well as supporting our local community's health and economy.
 We take this role very seriously and are working hard to continue to deliver our usual high-quality service levels.